 Below are different resume education examples, depending on where you are in your high school education.

 Examples for High School

-If high school is your highest level of education, you should list it like this:
+If high school is your highest level of education, list it like this:

 “Western High School, Baltimore, MD